 Construction of the Bridge

 Another key preparation for the Nine Emperor Gods Festival that is unique to Charn Mao Hern Kew Huang Keng is the construction of the wooden ramp also known as the bridge.
 Constructed three weeks prior to the festival, this bridge serves both a functional and symbolic purpose.
 Functionally, the bridge extends the entrance of the temple so that the palanquins, participants and devotees can make easy ingress and egress during the festival.
-Symbolically, the bridge represents the connection of the celestial and the natural world.
+Symbolically, the bridge represents the connection of the celestial and the human/natural world.

 The construction of the bridge is tiresome work as members of the temple have to first drag the bulky wooden planks from the temple backyard to the front of the temple.
 The red safety barriers at the front of temple are then removed to lay the wooden beams which would form the skeletal body of the bridge.
 Next, members erect metal supports below the wooden beams which hold in place the bridge and reinforces it and the wooden planks then placed horizontally accordingly.